Bowel Movement Tracker

 Bowel movements are variable from person to person, and the term “normal” cannot be generalized and applied to everyone.

-Usually, it is considered the routine by which one is most comfortable—the normal bowel movement.
+Usually, it is considered the routine by which one is most comfortable—the regular bowel movement.

 Bowel Sounds

-Decreased bowel sounds are a sign of constipation, especially in a post-surgical patient.
+Decreased bowel sounds indicate constipation, especially in a post-surgical patient.
 Bowel obstruction and perforation are especially suspected, and special attention is given after surgery.

 Bowel Movement Tracker

-1. A bowel movement tracker is used to determine the difference between normal and abnormal movements and their frequency.
+1. A bowel movement tracker determines the difference between normal and abnormal movements and their frequency.

-2. Once the normal bowel movements of a patient have been established, the abnormal routine can be very easily ruled out and treated promptly.
+2. Once a patient’s regular bowel movements have been established, the abnormal routine can be easily ruled out and treated promptly.

-3. In the tracker, we have to fill in the date in the first column.
-The movement tracker has to be filled every day to get a better idea of bowel movements.
+3. The date in the first column of the movement tracker must be filled in.
+It must be filled out every day to get a better idea of bowel movements.

-4. The next column has to be filled out to determine if the patient/person has had any bowel movements or not.
+4. The next column must be filled out to determine if the patient/person has had any bowel movements.

-5. The number of bowel movements is noted every day because this is the only way to tell what the normal frequency in that person is.
+5. The number of bowel movements is noted daily because this is the only way to determine a person’s regular frequency.

-6. The nature of stool is also mentioned in the case of regular bowel movements as well as in the case of constipation.
+6. The nature of stool is also mentioned in the case of regular bowel movements and constipation.
 The color, consistency, and associated symptoms like pain, bleeding, etc. are all mentioned.

 7. It is also important to mention the treatment option in case of constipation or diarrhea faced by the patient.